800-922-2596 Call Now Book a Free Inspection

 Antennae: True

-What is a Powderpost Beetle?
+What is a Powderpost Beetle and What Do They Look Like?

-Powderpost beetles, unlike most similar wood boring insects, have distinctly visible heads and antennae with two-jointed clubs.
+Powderpost beetles are a group of seventy different species of wood-boring beetles.
+Unlike most similar wood-boring insects, they have distinctly visible heads and antennae with two-jointed clubs.
 Their primary food source is deciduous trees, which they bore into and reduce to powdery dust over time.
 Powderpost beetle larvae live inside wood and feed on the natural starches and sugars as they grow.

 Because they prefer wood with high starch content, powderpost beetles often target hardwoods such as oak, ash, and walnut.
 This makes them a threat to furniture, hardwood flooring, trim, paneling, and even structural timbers.
 The fine, talcum-like frass, a combination of wood particles and droppings, is one of the main indicators of activity.
 Over time, untreated infestations can weaken wood to the point where it crumbles to the touch.